 She’s trying to find a part time job now that they’re both going to kidergarten, but things are not easy.
 She does help some families with cleaning and other house-related stuff and earns a bit of income from that, but it’s inconsistent and low.

-Remember that as a foreigner moving here, you will have additional costs (unless you are employed or a student, you would have to pay your own health insurance, you would have to pay rent) so really making it work on $500 would be even more difficult than it is for the this family I know.
+Remember that as a foreigner moving here, you will have additional costs (unless you are employed or a student, you would have to pay your own health insurance, you would have to pay rent and other fees) so really making it work on $500 would be even more difficult than it is for this family I know.
+I would go as far as saying that it would be impossible.

-However, if that would be the same amount you’d have to live on in a Western country or the US, for example, you’d surely get a lot more for the money here!
+However, if that would be the same amount you’d have to live on in a country in Western Europe or the US, for example, you’d surely get a lot more for the money here!
 But don’t expect it to be easy!

 Most people writing about the cost of living in countries that are considered really cheap ones to live in usually forget some of the expenses and the fact that foreigners need time to adjust to the new living conditions.